kuangliu/xpack/README.md

 - `directory`: directory containing all the class folders
 - `imsize`: image target size
 - `packsize`: # of images per package
 - `prefix`: train/test

+The packages are saved as `./package/prefix/part_i.t7`.

 ## `packlist`
-Pack images based on the list file (each line is the image path and targets separated by lines).
+Pack images based on the list file (each line is the image path and targets separated by spaces).

 ```lua
 packer.packlist{